 Whether you’re on high and dry alpine trails or wet, muddy paths, your hiking shoes are the piece of gear that matters most on any hike.
 They provide more support and durability than regular runners.
 We extensively reviewed the nine best hiking shoes on the market and present them here.

-In terms of waterproofing, grip, traction, and lightweight function, we found the Vasque Breeze LT LOW NTX Lightweight Waterproof Hiking Shoes to be the best all-around.
+In terms of waterproofing, grip, traction, and lightweight function, we found that the Altra Lone Peak 8 Hiking Shoes offer the most well-rounded feature set.
 Read on to find the best hiking shoes for every outdoor occasion.

 The Top Hiking Shoes Reviewed